CULTIVATION OF MAIZE(ZEA MAYS)

 The quantity of seeds required to plant one hectare of land is 25kg- 3Okg/hectare; two to three seeds are also recommended per hole.
 Quantity of seeds used usually depends on spacmg or plant population desired.

-Spacing: 90cm x 30cm at one seed per hole or 75cm x 25cm at two seeds per hole.
+Spacing: 90cm x 30cm at one seed per hole or 75cm x 25cm at two seeds per hole for the cultivation of MAIZE

 Planting: Planting can be done manually, using cutlass or mechanically by planters at two to three sees per hole at 2 – 4cm deep.
 Germination occurs four to seven days later.